MARTIMM/gnome-source-skim-tool/doc/generation.md

     ```
     1) `use Gnome::Gtk4;` should make all modules available.
 The question is where?
 Possible solution would be at `~/.raku`.
     2) The next import statement would then import the generated `Gnome::Gtk4::Label`.
 This is already too late!
 A small test shows that the modules are looked up before it is generated.
 So at least the (empty with basic code) classes and modules must be delivered and installed.
     3) The `.new-label()` contructor and the method `.set-text()` can be found in the **Label**** class.
-So that may be easy to find after a few calls.
+That may be easy to find after a few calls.
 But where to search for when a method is used from another parent class, e.g. `.set-size-request()`, or when it is inherited, e.g. `.set-orientation()` for a **Box**.
 That search is even more intensive.
 This is also the case in the 2nd proposal written above.

-  * No tests can be made for the modules except for the base modules delevered in the package!
+  * No tests can be made for the modules except for the base modules delivered in the package!
 Because everything from the tests will generate new code and the time you want to save while installing the modules will be taken by the tests.

 Thinking it all over, I will keep it like it is now except that there must be a way to see what gnome library version the raku code, tests, and documentation is generated against.
 Using for example `dnf list gtk4|grep x86_64`.